PelionIoT/licensetool/README.md

 1. `<output file>.cvs` in plain CSV-format and
 1. `<output file>.xlsx` in Excel-format, which has some highlights and filters.

+### Other options

+Run the tool with `python licensetool.py` to get information on optional parameters.

 ## Tests

 Tests and test material are located in [tests](tests)-folder.